deluge of “intelligent” embedded devices, especially those

 Oracle, this might come as a surprise considering the

-release of Java ME Embedded 3.2 at JavaOne this year.
-But with
+release of Java ME Embedded 3.2 at JavaOne this year

 the main version of Java will soon see embedded devices as a